I Preached My Most Powerful Sermon in a 'Still Small Voice'

 Later that day I received a note in my mailbox from the president of the seminary.
 He thanked me for the sermon and shared how much it helped him because he was waiting to hear from God concerning some major decisions he had to make.

-That was the only time something supernatural like that ever happened while I was preaching.
-This is the first time in all those years that I have shared the experience because I considered it too sacred to talk about.
+That was the only time something supernatural like that has ever happened while I was preaching.
+It had never happened that way before, and it has never happened that way since then.
 However, I have heard God speak to me in His still small voice hundreds of times over the years.

 Why I Think That Happened

-I have thought about that experience many times over the years and have wondered why it happened that one time never before or after that time.
-I am not sure, but I have some thoughts.
+I have thought about that experience many times over the years and have wondered why it happened that one time and never again.
+It is still a mystery to me, but I have some thoughts.

 Several things were lined up for that supernatural experience.